One of today’s prime trends – blockchain technology – has the remarkable potential to empower other mega-trend, artificial intelligence.

 The decisions taken by this algorithm would prove to be difficult to understand.
-If these decisions were recorded, at every instant, on a blockchain, then auditing the program, i.e. verifying the accuracy of the algorithm by humans, would become simpler
+If these decisions were recorded, at every instant.
+In such scenario of blockchain, auditing the program, i.e. verifying the accuracy of the algorithm by humans, would become simpler.

 Decentralization is another significant aspect of blockchain technology.
 For an example of AI-powered, autonomous vehicles are expected to create a vast amount of data.

 It is practically infeasible to store such large volumes of data centrally.
 Geographically decentralized storage of such data would prove to be far more efficient and a practical solution.

 Transparency is another important aspect of blockchain that makes it useful for AI.
 Transparency means that everyone can download and view the transactions made.

 However, even though anyone can see the data, it is immutable, i.e. it cannot be changed.
 Continuing with the example of autonomous cars, imagine that the vehicle meets with an accident.